What’s the difference between project management and operations management?

 - Developing or changing product and services, and

 - Improving operations or product development.

-The goal of process management is to improve processes continually.
+The goal of process management is to improve processes continuously.

 Improving operational processes may increase effectiveness, cut costs and gain competitive advantage.

-Projects are about driving change in the organisation.
-For instance, using business process re-engineering to align business need with customer expectation.
+Projects are about driving change in the organization.
+For instance, using business process re-engineering to align business needs with customer expectation.